renpy/renpy/sphinx/source/atl.rst

     Otherwise, the components are considered to be an absolute number of pixels.

     If corners and crop are given, crop takes priority over corners.
-If xpan or ypan are given, crop is ignored.

 .. transform-property:: crop_relative